-Unfair behavior such as affiliate fraud can harm your earnings and undermine your advertising efforts.
+Unfair behavior, such as affiliate fraud, can harm your earnings and undermine your advertising efforts.
 Although affiliate fraud is a problem, identifying the numerous strategies employed by scammers and unauthorized affiliates can help you protect yourself.

 Simply said, affiliate fraud occurs when scammers engage in or carry out illicit operations with the intent of defrauding affiliate marketers or merchants, including breaking the terms and conditions in their affiliate agreement.
 These scammers might use a variety of techniques to deceive businesses into giving them fictitious affiliate commissions.

 While most customers recognize and delete spam emails before they cause any harm, all it takes for spam to spread is for one naive customer to click on a link in a spam email and make a transaction from a scammer.
-Not only does spam cost businesses money, but when customers see the same product, brand, or company in their email box over and over again, the real business’s reputation is jeopardized.
+Not only does spam cost businesses money, but when customers see the same product, brand, or company in their email boxes over and over again, the real business’s reputation is jeopardized.

 Having an SPF Record can help with this.
-SPF helps to prevent spam from being sent from your domain by listing the IP addresses that are authorized to send email on behalf of your domain, and it can reduce the frequency of valid emails being marked as spam or returned to recipient’s mail servers.
+SPF helps to prevent spam from being sent from your domain by listing the IP addresses that are authorized to send an email on behalf of your domain, and it can reduce the frequency of valid emails being marked as spam or returned to the recipient’s mail servers.
 Generating and checking SPF records is simple.

-To attract naïve buyers, fraudsters register variations of a vendor’s web domains create fake affiliate programs and domains to lure people into their trap.
+To attract naïve buyers, fraudsters register variations of a vendor’s web domains and create fake affiliate programs and domains to lure people into their trap.
 This practice, known as domain squatting, results in traffic being diverted away from the legal affiliate and directed to the fraudster’s site.
 The fraudster’s site could even be a clone copy of the authentic site, with identical visuals and wording.
 Customers make purchases on the clone website, causing the actual merchant to lose the sale and allowing fraudsters to cash in on profits earned by honest affiliates.